What Is The Vagus Nerve?

 As the diagram above shows the vegus nerve passing over the front of the atlas (C1).
 Any biomechanical changes to the function of this nerve causes problems with the structures that it innervates.

-If you think you have a problem that could be coming from your cervical spine and would like to speak with us about your case please book in a discovery call with us.
+If you think you have a problem that could be coming from your cervical spine and would like to speak with us about your case please book a free 15-minute discovery call with us.

 For more information on upper cervical chiropractic please check out our blog